Eileen Chang: Marriages

 In 1943, Chang met her first husband Hu Lancheng when she was 23 and he was 37.
 They married the following year in a private ceremony.
 Fatima Mohideen was the sole attendee.
 In the few months that he courted Chang, Hu was still married to his third wife.
 Although Hu was labelled a traitor for collaborating with the Japanese during World War II, Chang continued to remain loyal to Hu.
 Shortly thereafter, Hu chose to move to Wuhan to work for a newspaper.
 While staying at a local hospital, he seduced a 17-year-old nurse, Zhou Xunde (周訓德), who soon moved in with him.
 When Japan was defeated in 1945, Hu used another identity and hid in the nearby city of Wenzhou, where he married Fan Xiumei (范秀美).
 Chang and Hu divorced in 1947.

-While in MacDowell Colony, New Hampshire, Chang met and became involved with the American screenwriter Ferdinand Reyher, a Philadelphia native nearly 30 years her senior.
+In 1956, while living in MacDowell Colony, New Hampshire, Chang met and became involved with the American screenwriter Ferdinand Reyher, a Philadelphia native nearly 30 years her senior.
 During the time they were briefly apart in New York (Chang in New York City, Reyher in Saratoga), Chang wrote to Reyher that she was pregnant with his child.
 Reyher wrote back to propose.
 Although Chang did not receive the letter, she telephoned the following morning to inform Reyher she was arriving in Saratoga.
 Reyher had a chance to propose to her in person, but insisted that he did not want the child.
 Chang had an abortion shortly afterward.
 On August 14, 1956, the couple married in New York City.
 After the wedding, the couple moved back to New Hampshire.
 After suffering a series of strokes, Reyher eventually became paralyzed, before his death on October 8, 1967.

 Death

 On September 8, 1995, Chang was found dead in her apartment on Rochester Avenue in Westwood, Los Angeles, by her landlord.
 According to her friends, Chang had died of natural causes several days before her building manager discovered her body, after becoming alarmed that she had not answered her telephone.
 Her death certificate states that she died from cardiovascular disease.
-According to Chang's will, she was cremated without any memorial service, and her ashes were scattered in the Pacific Ocean.
+In accordance with Chang's will, she was cremated without any memorial service, and her ashes were scattered in the Pacific Ocean.

-After Chang's death, Song Qi was responsible for her works.
+After Chang's death, Stephen Soong (宋淇; 1919–1996) became the executor of her estate, succeeded by his son Roland Soong (宋以朗).
+In 1997, the Soong family donated some of Chang's manuscripts to the East Asian Library at the University of Southern California, including the English translation of "The Sing-song Girls of Shanghai" and the unfinished manuscript of the novel "The Young Marshall."
+In 2015, Roland Soong handed Eileen Chang's manuscripts to Hong Kong scholar Rosanna Fong (馮睎乾) for organization and research.